stephendickens1/ruby-foundations/chapter1/02_error_messages.md

 ## Another Error

-Now do this to generate one more error message and try to figure out its telling you (note the lower case `b`).
+Now do this to generate one more error message and try to figure out what it is telling you (note the lower case `b`).

 ```ruby
 > byeeeeeeeee